 Obtaining an environmental authorization is necessary in Romania and this document is issued by the environmental protection agency.
 The authorization determines the environmental conditions and parameters for the functioning of the objective.
 You can contact our Romanian lawyers for complete information on how to apply for the authorization.

 Answer: Indeed, as in any business, there are aspects that may delay or alter the investment process.
 Issues that might postpone the investment process include litigations concerning the lands, the legal status of archaeological heritage and the absence of an urbanism certificate or wind assessment.
 Projects involving photovoltaic and wind farms Romania have been qualified as potentially significant for the impact on the environment.
 Therefore authorities must decide whether or not a park will have a negative effect on the natural environment, using a specific set of criteria (e.g. installed capacity requirements, air, water and noise pollution parameters).
 Every aspect needs to be clarified in order for the regulatory framework to be completed.

 The business community interested to invest in environmental development area enjoys benefits from various programmes co-financed by the EU such as the European Regional Development Fund or the European Agricultural Fund for Rural Development.
 As an alternative, funds can also be accessed through the Romanian Programme for renewable energy.
 Financing is granted for up to 50% of the total eligible costs for investments such as Romanian photovoltaic projects.
 In a country with a constant development in the wind and solar energy market, investors are welcome to grow and evolve.

 Our professional lawyers are able to provide all necessary details regarding this topic and they can always deliver best possible options.
-The Romanian environmental due diligence team at Darie & Manea Law Firm will strictly examine your project outline suggesting financially advantageous alternatives and successfully securing your investment.
+The Romanian environmental due diligence team at Darie & Manea Law Firm in Romania will strictly examine your project outline suggesting financially advantageous alternatives and successfully securing your investment.
 Please call us now for free case consultation!